 With all these favourable options, Malaysia is definitely a great location for 5 days to a week travel getaway from Pakistan.
 Here is a suggested travel Itinerary for a 5 Nights.

 5 Nights in Kuala Lumpur Malaysia

-- Make sure the hotel is booked with breakfast option.
-Also, the room must be equipped with safe locker for your belongings.
+- Make sure the hotel is booked with a breakfast option.
+Also, the room must be equipped with a safe locker for your belongings.